 That depends on a variety of factors, such as, where you wish to be reassigned (it’s harder to get into more popular buildings), if a roommate is involved (in general, it’s more difficult to move pairs of residents) and when you submitted your request (the earlier, the better).

-No. Submission of the request form indicates your willingness to be moved to one of the listed preferences.
+No. Submission of your request indicates your willingness to be moved to one of the listed preferences.
 If one of your preferences becomes available, we will reassign you without consultation and then notify that your request is complete.
 So, if you’re not sure you wish to live in a particular building, don’t list it as a preference.

 There’s no way to say for sure; it depends on what housing space become available for reassignment.
 We may be able to complete it quickly or it may take weeks and perhaps we won’t ever be able to fulfill your request.
 Your reassignment will remain open until: a) we are able to complete it, b) you request in writing to cancel your request or c) the reassignment deadline date.